owlbarn/tutorial/book/algodiff/README.md

 $$\nabla~T = (\frac{\partial~T}{\partial~x}, \frac{\partial~T}{\partial~y}, \frac{\partial~T}{\partial~z}).$$ {#eq:algodiff:grad}

 Here, we call the vector $\nabla~T$ *gradient* of $T$.
-The procedure to calculating derivatives and gradients is referred to as *differentiating*.
+The procedure to calculating derivatives and gradients is referred to as *differentiation*.

-Differentiation is crucial in many scientific related fields: find maximum or minimum values using gradient descent (see later chapter);
+Differentiation is crucial to many scientific related fields: find maximum or minimum values using gradient descent;
-ODE (see later chapter);
+ODE;
 Non-linear optimisation such as KKT optimality conditions is still a prime application.
 One new crucial application is in machine learning.

-TODO: detail description of application.
+The training of a supervised machine learning model often requires the forward propagation and back propagation phases, where the back propagation can be seen as the derivative of the whole model as a large function.
+We will talk about these applications in the next chapters.

+Differentiation often requires complex computation, and in these applications we surely need to rely on some computing framework to support it.
+Differentiation module is built into the core of Owl.
+In this chapter, starting from the basic computation rule in performing differentiation, we will introduce how Owl supports this important feature step by step.

-### Chain Rule
+## Chain Rule

 Before diving into how to do differentiation on computers, let's recall how to do it with a pencil and paper from our Calculus 101.
 One of the most important rules in performing differentiation is the *chain rule*.
 In calculus, the chain rule is a formula to compute the derivative of a composite function.
-Suppose we have two functions $f$ and $g$, then the Chain rule states that:
+Suppose we have two functions $f$ and $g$, then the chain rule states that:

 $$F'(x)=f'(g(x))g'(x).$$ {#eq:algodiff:chainrule01}